carlosgili/modus-crashapi/README.md

 ## Downloading and Installing the Application under the Apache Server

-1. Enter /var/www directory
+Enter /var/www directory

 ```
 # cd /var/www
 ```

-2. You require git to download the repository:
+We will require git to download the repository:

 ```
 # apt-get install git
 ```

-3. Clone the repository:
+Clone the repository:

 ```
 # git clone https://cgili@bitbucket.org/cgili/modus-crashapi.git